GeDiez/react-use-formless/README.md

 )
 ```

-> If you prefer it, get started 🎮 with this snippet in [CodeSandbox](https://codesandbox.io/s/m7z683235j)
+> if you prefer it, get started 🎮 with this snippet in [CodeSandbox](https://codesandbox.io/s/vyw7k42o87)

 # Prerequisites